Aljgutier/react_flask/README.md

 $ gunicorn wsgi:app -w 2 -b 0.0.0.0:5001 -t 30
 ```

-You can test the backend by running and going to `http://localhost:5001/api/data` in the browser URL.
+You can test the backend by entering `http://localhost:5001/api/data` in the browser URL.

 You should see the following response: